 Related pages

-A photo, a quick reply, then your decision
+A photo, a written offer, your decision

-Send a single specialty donation through first.
+Send a single speciality donation through first.

 The cleanest way to see how the per-parcel report sits underneath the existing Gift Aid process is to send one item through and look at the output.
-No commitment, free insured return of anything the charity chooses not to sell.
+No commitment, free tracked return of anything the charity chooses not to sell.